Level crossings by country: Canada

+Ecuador

+Railroad crossings in Ecuador use a yellow crossbuck between the lights just like Zimbabwe, They also feature WCH E-Bells and Italian-like Gates, The crossbucks use the same design from Mexico, but it has a yellow color.
+When deactivating, The lights go out and the bells turn off at the same time, And the gates go up after 3 seconds.

 United States

 The first US patent for manual/electrical crossing gates was awarded on 27 August 1867, to J. Nason and J. F. Wilson, both of Boston.

-There are 209,765 level crossings in the US in 2018, according to the UNECE.
+There were 209,765 level crossings in the US in 2018, according to the UNECE.

 Crossing identification

 Every crossing, whether above grade, below grade, or at grade, is required to be assigned a unique identifier which is a six-digit number with a trailing letter used as a checksum.
 This identifier is called a Grade Crossing Number, and is usually posted with a sign or sticker on the sign or equipment.
 This allows the exact location of a crossing anywhere in the United States to be identified in the event of an incident involving that crossing.

 Traffic control devices

 All public crossings in the United States are required to be marked by at least a crossbuck.
 The 2009 Manual on Uniform Traffic Control Devices requires passive crossings (crossings without actuated flashing lights or gates) to have either stop signs or yield signs in addition to the crossbuck, unless a flagger will stop traffic every time a train approaches.
 Normally a yield sign is used, unless it is determined that all vehicles should stop at the crossing, such as a location with poor sight distance.
-All passive crossings must be upgraded to meet this standard by 31 December 2019.

 If two or more tracks are found at a crossing, a sign denoting the number of tracks is required.
 This sign is optional at crossings with a gate.

 As traffic on the road crossing or the rail crossing increases, safety features are increased accordingly.
 More heavily trafficked crossings have "automatic warning devices" (AWDs), with alternately flashing red lights to warn automobile drivers and a bell to warn pedestrians.
 Additional safety is attained through crossing gates that block automobiles' approach to the tracks when activated.
 Increasingly, crossings are being fitted with four-quadrant gates to prevent circumventing the gates.

 Operation of a typical AWD-equipped railroad crossing in the United States is as follows: